JungHeeKim29/DiffHDRsyn/README.md

 ## Acknowledgement

-The code for the CoBi Loss code is folked from the [Contextual_loss_pytorch](https://github.com/S-aiueo32/contextual_loss_pytorch)
+The code for the coBi loss is folked from the [Contextual_loss_pytorch](https://github.com/S-aiueo32/contextual_loss_pytorch)
-The code for the Adam Cent code is folked from the [Gradient Centralization](https://github.com/Yonghongwei/Gradient-Centralization)
+The code for the adam cent is folked from the [Gradient Centralization](https://github.com/Yonghongwei/Gradient-Centralization)